-What: La Sagrada Familia, Place D’Espagne, Gaudi Museum, First Solo Trip Abroad, First Time Working Abroad, Teaching English as a Foreign Language.
+What: First Solo Trip Abroad, First Time Working Abroad, Teaching English as a Foreign Language, La Sagrada Familia, Place D’Espagne, Gaudi Museum, PortAdventura World theme park.

-Illnesses or mishaps: Being squashed into a small dormitory of bunkbeds with smelly lads and intense heat - I didn't sleep properly for weeks; Having a close shave with a squid which was doing an excellent impersonation of an egg-based dish; Fending off a bag thief in my underpants outside Barcelona airport; Being left stranded at a rural train station.
+Illnesses or mishaps: Being squashed into a small dormitory of bunkbeds with smelly lads and intense heat - I didn't sleep properly for weeks; Having a close shave with a squid which was doing an excellent impersonation of an egg-based dish; fending off a bag thief in my underpants outside Barcelona airport; being left stranded at a rural train station by my forgetful employer.

 My reasons for being a teacher were two fold: building a career which allowed me to use both my academic qualifications and my creativity but, of course, teaching had the potential to open up international job opportunities in the future.
 Indeed, thirteen years after this, my first stint as a teacher abroad, I was to use my experience as an educator to start a whole new life Down Under in Australia (check out my Australia Blog).
 A PGCE really does open doors.

-Flush with success from my teacher training qualification, and keen to do something dynamic with my newly-acquired Qualified Teacher Status, I looked for opportunities abroad.
+Flush with success from my teacher training qualification, and keen to do something dynamic with my newly-acquired Qualified Teacher Status, I searched for opportunities abroad.
 I looked seriously at Camp America but, alas, the dates did not match those of my return to work after the summer recess.
-This burning desire to teach abroad led me to English Summer International Schools - an organisation with a network of five residential school campuses where students, mostly Spanish and aged between 7 and 17, were sent by their well-to-do parents to have fun in the countryside but also to brush up on their English (and, cynically, perhaps to get rid of the kids for a few weeks).
-I sent off my CV and, after a flurry of emails back and forth, I was given the job of teacher at the organisation's finca Tamarit.
+This burning desire to teach abroad led me to English Summer International Schools - an organisation with a network of five residential school campuses where students, mostly Spanish aged between 7 and 17, were sent by their well-to-do parents to have fun in the countryside but also to brush up on their English (and, cynically, perhaps to get rid of the kids for a few weeks).
+I sent off my resume and, after a flurry of emails back and forth, I was given the job of teacher at the organisation's Tamarit campus.

 I set about studying the English language from a new, theoretical perspective: conjugations, masculine and feminine, present and past participles, infinitives, determiners and pronouns...
 I built up a sizeable debt on my dial-up internet account, scouring the internet and researching.
 As a fully paid up member of English through Literature, with virtually no knowledge of linguistics and having learnt my language, like many, through maturation rather than through formal study, this was a whole new and intimidating side to English.
-Having just completed my first full year of teaching in a tough inner city comprehensive (and which had just been plunged into Special Measures - but rightly so) this was probably foolhardy.
+Having just completed my first full year of teaching in a tough inner city comprehensive this was probably foolhardy.
 I really needed a physical and psychological rest over the summer holiday.
-Nevertheless, armed with an out-of-date copy of the Rough Guide to Spain, an old-style 35mm film camera (all the rage back then), and a few weightless resources which could fit easily into my baggage, I headed out into the unknown, on my own, for the first time in my life.
-Naive?
-Yes.
+Nevertheless, armed with an out-of-date copy of The Rough Guide to Spain, an old-style 35mm film camera, and a few weightless resources which could fit easily into my baggage, I headed out into the unknown, on my own, for the first time in my life.
+Naïve?
+Absolutely.
 Optimistic?
 Certainly.
 Ambitious for new experiences and achievements?
 Definitely.

 tamarit & tarragona